Home | List of Moves |

 Meet Someone New (Network)

-When you explore a possible connection with someone you don’t know at all or very well, describe how you size them up and roll +Network.
+When you size up someone you don’t know at all or very well, describe how you do it and roll +Network.

 Shared Experiences